gateio/gateapi-nodejs/docs/SpotApi.md

 client.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

 const api = new GateApi.SpotApi(client);
-const orderId = "12345"; // string | Order ID returned, or user custom ID(i.e., `text` field).
-Operations based on custom ID can only be checked when the order is in orderbook.
-When the order is finished, it can be checked within 1 hour after the end of the order.
-After that, only order ID is accepted. const currencyPair = "BTC_USDT"; // string | Currency pair const opts = {
+const orderId = "12345"; // string | The order ID returned when the order was successfully created or the custom ID specified by the user\'s creation (i.e. the `text` field).
+Operations based on custom IDs can only be checked in pending orders.
+Only order ID can be used after the order is finished (transaction/cancel) const currencyPair = "BTC_USDT"; // string | Currency pair const opts = {
-  'account': "cross_margin", // string | Specify operation account.
-Default to spot ,portfolio and margin account if not specified.
-Set to `cross_margin` to operate against margin account.
-Portfolio margin account must set to `cross_margin` only
+  'account': "spot", // string | Specify query account.
   'actionMode': "ACK", // string | Processing Mode  When placing an order, different fields are returned based on the action_mode  - ACK: Asynchronous mode, returns only key order fields - RESULT: No clearing information - FULL: Full mode (default)
   'xGateExptime': 1689560679123 // number | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected
 };